mohamadyusuf19/curriculum-react/README.md

 ### I Wait Your Contribution

-- You can contribute in this project
+- You can contribute in this project...
 - Please follow my github account to know my activity
 - Give star to this project, to appreciate this project :)
 - Please fork this project repository